breuert/wcrobust0405-code/README.md

     --opts run="wcrobust0405"
 ```

-The following `jig` command can be used to perform a retrieval run on the collection with the `robust04` test collection.
+The following `jig` command can be used to perform a retrieval run on the New York Times depending on the previously defined training corpora.

 ```
 python run.py search \